ibi-group/otp-middleware/README.md

 To run E2E tests, we allow GitHub to obtain AWS temporary tokens with the following permissions from the ibi-group/otp-middleware repo:

-- Permissions for ApiGateway: Same as Same as [Connected Data Platform](#connected-data-platform)
+- Permissions for ApiGateway: Same as [Connected Data Platform](#connected-data-platform)
 - Permissions for S3: Same as [Connected Data Platform](#connected-data-platform)
 - Permissions for ECR (Elastic Container Registry) and ECR Public:
   * GetAuthorizationToken